esmini/esmini/README.md

 Latest release including source, binaries and demo packages is found here: https://github.com/esmini/esmini/releases/latest

-On Mac the zip-package might be put in quarantine, to release it:
-`xattr -d com.apple.quarantine file.zip`
-or even better:
-`xattr -c file.zip`

 3D models used by the example scenarios are included in the demo packages.
 They are also available [here](https://drive.google.com/uc?export=download&id=11a8njhkRIjLYMqCsSL9pU-d5_A8pMVhc).
 Unpack into esmini/resources.
 These assets works on all platforms.
 Environment models (roads, landscape, buildings...) have been created using [VIRES Road Network Editor](https://vires.mscsoftware.com/solutions/3d-environment-road-network).

+#### Mac specifics tips
+On Mac the zip-package might be put in quarantine, to release it:
+`xattr -d com.apple.quarantine file.zip`
+or even better:
+`xattr -c file.zip`

+If you get the "damaged file" message, please open a terminal in the folder where the esmini-demo was extracted, and run the following command:
+`xattr -c -r esmini-demo`

 ## Build
 If you want to build yourself, please find some instructions [here](https://github.com/esmini/esmini/blob/master/docs/BuildInstructions.md).